sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```

-When the code is executed we'll see the values 1,2,3,4,2 printed out, this is because whenever `$a` changes the block { >> $a } is evaluated, resulting in the variable $a being printed to stdout.
+When the code is executed we'll see the values 1,2,3,4,2 printed out, this is because whenever `a` changes the block `{ >> a }` is evaluated, resulting in the variable `a` being printed to stdout.
 Imagine how useful that is for debugging changes to a variable!

 Next we have the 'when' operator, there is no shorthand for this operator, to help keep you code readable: